-The One Baltimore for Jobs (1B4J) grant program was jointly established by the U.S. Department of Labor (USDOL), the Maryland Department of Labor, Licensing and Regulation (DLLR), and the Baltimore City Mayor's Office of Employment Development (MOED) in direct response to the civil unrest that Baltimore experienced in April 2015.
+The One Baltimore for Jobs (1B4J) grant program was jointly established by the U.S. Department of Labor (USDOL), the Maryland Department of Labor, Licensing and Regulation (DLLR), and the Baltimore City Mayor's Office of Employment Development (MOED)1 in direct response to the civil unrest that Baltimore experienced in April 2015.

-The 1B4J Initiative targets unemployed and underemployed individuals in predominately African-American, low-income neighborhoods in Baltimore City, with an emphasis on serving residents between the ages of 16-29 living in areas hard hit by damage caused by the April 2015 events.
+The 1B4J Initiative targets unemployed and underemployed individuals in predominately African-American, low-income neighborhoods in Baltimore City, with an emphasis on serving residents between the ages of 16-29 living in areas hard hit by damage cause by the April 2015 events.
 The grant objective is not only to help residents to receive training and obtain a job-but perhaps more importantly-to build a sustainable infrastructure that more closely partners city and State agencies, nonprofit organizations, and community associations.
 1B4J uses three strategies to meet this aim:

 - 1. Increase Access to Occupational Skills via training in high-growth sectors of Baltimore's economy, including healthcare, construction, technology, manufacturing, and transportation and logistics; - 2.
 Reduce Barriers to Employment & Training by focusing on obstacles that currently deter many City residents, including: lack of educational background, struggles with deteriorating mental health, and barriers related to criminal backgrounds. - 3.
-Support Community Based Projects & Establish Linkages with Career Opportunities through developing workforce opportunities, offering career support, and partnering with local philanthropic organizations to help expand efforts and ensure long-term success.
+Support Community Based Projects & Establish Linkages with Career Opportunities through developing workforce opportunities, offering career support, and partnering with local philanthropy to help expand efforts and ensure long-term success.

-Program participants will be served through a locally-based network of workforce development and supportive-service providers, all of which will be selected through competitive Request for Proposal (RFP) processes hosted by MOED between Summer 2015 and Winter/Spring 2016.
-This provider network will include 12 occupational skills training vendors selected via competitive process in Summer/Fall 2015, as well as additional vendors selected through subsequent bid processes/RFPs.
-Training participants will be recruited through a number of community, organizational and agency-based outlets, including but not limited to Baltimore City's two American Job Centers (AJCs), both of which are staffed with professionals from a variety of governmental and non-profit service providers.
+Program participants are served through a locally-based network of workforce development and supportive-service providers, all of which are selected through competitive Request for Proposal (RFP) processes hosted by MOED between Summer 2015 and Winter/Spring 2016.
+Training participants are recruited through a number of community, organizational and agency-based outlets, including but not limited to Baltimore City's two American Job Centers (AJCs), both of which are staffed with professionals from a variety of governmental and non-profit service providers.